Hello everyone. Welcome back to the Mortgage Rundown. Today we are going to talk about what’s happening with the Capital Markets

-That’s it everyone from the Capital Markets Desk this week.
-Thank you all for watching.
-Have a great day and a happy holiday!
+That’s it everyone from the capital markets desk this week.
+Thank you all for watching and have a great day.